See also "Where is the DirectX SDK (2013 Edition)?"

 I'll be posting more articles in the coming weeks to address various aspects of these changes and how it impacts game development on Windows, so stay tuned.

-VS 2010 Users: There is a known issue with the standalone Windows 8.0 SDK where it doesn't integrate a new "platform toolset" option for Visual Studio 2010 to use the newer headers.
-Information on how to address this is on the Visual C++ Team Blog.
-See also KB 2728613.
+VS 2010 Users: The standalone Windows 8.0 SDK does not integrate a new "platform toolset" option for Visual Studio 2010 to use the newer headers.
+See this post for more details.

 _WIN32_WINNT: When building an application that is 'down-level' when using headers in the Windows 8.0 SDK, be sure to explicitly select the correct 'minimum' _WIN32_WINNT value.
 For Windows 8, that is 0x0602 (which is the default when building code with Visual Studio 2012 and for all Windows Store apps).
 For Windows 7 use 0x0601, and for Windows Vista use 0x0600.
 Typically this is done as part of the project configuration via Preprocessor Definitions.
 See Using the Windows Headers for more information.